SauloCandeira/SauloCandeira/README.md

 #### My current tools
-🧰 Design with figma and storybook <br/>
+🖼 Designer with Figma And Storybook <br/>
 🌎 Front-end Web with Reactjs and Vanillajs <br/>
 📲 Front-end Mobile with React Native   <br/>
 📡 Back-end with Nodejs and PHP <br/>
 📚 Database with PostgreSQL and SQLServer <br/>
 💻 Machine learning and business intelligence with Python <br/>
-And more...
+🧰 And more...

 #### Skills
 - Maker